-You may not think much about your furnace as it kicks on and off throughout the winter to keep you and your family comfortable.
+You may not think much about your furnace as works throughout the winter to keep you comfortable.
 But that big hulking unit in your basement has a diverse history, one that goes back centuries.
-You may have the most modern, bells-and-whistles, energy-efficient model on the market today, but have you ever thought about the history that brought the concept to us in the first place?
-Let’s take a journey back in time…
+You may have the most modern, bells-and-whistles, energy-efficient model on the market today.
+Have you ever thought about the history that brought the concept to us in the first place?
+Let’s take a journey back in time.

 Earliest Forms of Central Heating

-Fire was an important discovery, and people relied on its powers for a very long time before the idea of a more efficient heating system was posed.
-The Romans can be credited with the first attempt at a central heating unit when they invented what was called a hypocaust.
-This under-floor heating system utilized the heat from a fire in one corner of a basement with the exhaust vented through flues in the walls up through the chimneys, ideal for use in stone or brick homes — not wooden ones, according to Made How.
+Fire was an important discovery.
+People relied on its powers for a very long time before the idea of a more efficient heating system came about.
+The Romans came up with the first attempt at a central heating unit.
+They invented a hypocaust.
+This under-floor heating system used the heat from a fire in one corner of a basement.
+The heat then went through the exhaust vented through flues in the walls up through the chimneys.
+It was deal for use in stone or brick homes — not wooden ones, according to Made How.
 This system posed a fire hazard, yes, but it also posed a risk for suffocation.

 Coal and Wood

-Today’s furnaces generate heat through the burning of fuel such as oil but early furnaces used wood.
+Today’s furnaces create heat by burning fuel, like oil, but early furnaces used wood.
 Once the 17th century hit, coal became the fuel of choice.
-The problem with coal and wood burning furnaces was that they needed a lot of attention and maintenance to keep them going.
-In order for everyone in the home to feel comfortable in the colder months, it took a lot of time and effort to continually feed the furnace — usually between three and five times a day.
-Not only that: the cleanup was a chore, as the ashes that resulted had to constantly be swept up and removed.
+The problem with coal and wood burning furnaces was that they needed a lot of attention.
+Maintenance helped to keep them going.
+In order for everyone to feel comfortable in the colder months, it took time and effort to feed the furnace.
+This often had to happen between three and five times a day.
+Not only that, the cleanup was a chore.
+You would often have to sweep up the ashes and remove them.

 This is the way home heating proceeded for most people until the 1940s when gas furnaces took over.
 Then, in the 1970s when the energy crisis was in full swing, gas was in demand but prices were skyrocketing.
 This was no longer an affordable fuel choice for many American homeowners.
-As a result, electric furnaces started being built.
-Later, the price of electricity shot up and gas prices went down, and the switch went once again back to gas furnaces as the most popular form.
-Today’s furnaces are constructed of stainless or aluminized steel, aluminum, brass, copper, and fiberglass.
+As a result, electric furnaces started becoming common.
+Later, the price of electricity shot up and gas prices went down.
+The switch went once again back to gas furnaces as the most popular form.
+Today’s furnaces use stainless or aluminized steel, aluminum, brass, copper, and fiberglass.
 Each material has a different purpose.